ssrlive/rust_on_android_ios/readme.md

-# Rust with Android Studio
+# Rust with Android Studio or Xcode

 ## Android Studio